samplchallenges/SAMPL7/physical_property/permeability/README.md

 Submission template for the permeability challenge: [`submission_template/permeability_prediction_template.csv`](submission_template/permeability_prediction_template.csv)

 Please note that permeabilities for compounds `SM33`, `SM35`, and `SM39` were *not* determined, so these compounds are optional.
 Additionally, compounds `SM35`, `SM36` and `SM37` are enantiopure and have a chiral center.
 All other compounds are not chiral.
+The version of these compounds with specified chirality should be used; refer to challenge instructions for more details.

 Experimental permeability data will made available after the challenge deadline.